vshelke/vshelke.github.io/menu/about.md

 title: About me!
 ---

 I am a Software Engineer from India.
-I love reading about new technologies and things that i dont understand.
-I love philosophy and a tiny bit of maths.
-In my free time you can find me build some useless things which i hope someone someday in some parallel universe will use it.
+I am very curious about the things i dont understand.
+I like philosophy and maths.
+I like to read books especially real life stories.
+In my free time you can find me build something or listening to my favourite music [playlist](https://goo.gl/DhL9S3).

 ### About this blog

-So i have started this blog to write about things that interests me alot and maybe it will include some philosophy and maybe tiny bit of interesting problem solving.
+So i have started this blog to write about things that interests me alot and some posts on philosophy.
 Its mainly the `logs.md` of my everyday thoughts and experiences.

 ### About the content